-We have audited the accompanying balance sheet of Riverwalk Logistics, L.P. (a Delaware partnership) as of June 30, 2000.
+We have audited the accompanying consolidated balance sheet of Riverwalk Logistics, L.P. and subsidiaries (a Delaware limited partnership) as of December 31, 2000.
 This financial statement is the responsibility of the Partnership's management.
 Our responsibility is to express an opinion on this financial statement based on our audit.